 Rarely do frontline managers know what the company’s mission is.
 When I ask the question, I usually get something like, “I guess it’s to make X product.”
 Without a clear understanding of the company’s mission and how the company wants to accomplish the mission, managers are essentially directionless with no guide for decision-making.
 Without this critical guidance, companies fall victim to the strategy du jour.
 They are sold a widely used strategy or one popular at the time, but it does not fix the underlying company problems.

 Policies that Drive Away Customers

-Poorly motivated front-line managers and employees that do not understand the importance of customer service due to a lack of customer service training.
+Poorly motivated frontline managers and employees do not understand customer service’s importance due to a lack of customer service training.
 Remember to the customer that a surly, indifferent worker is the company.
 Research has shown it costs a business six-seven times more to attract a new customer than to keep an existing one.
 A typical dissatisfied customer will tell eight to ten people about their problem.
 Seven of ten customers will do business with you again…if you resolve the complaint in their favor.
 If you resolve a complaint on the spot, 95% of customers will do business again.
 Of those customers who quit, 68% do so because of an indifferent attitude by the company or a specific individual.
 No employee should be allowed to interact with customers until they have been trained in customer service!

 Fear of Technology/Fear of Change

 The business community is uncomfortable with change because we can’t anticipate the outcome.
 Still, staying put can be even riskier than changing; ask any now-defunct iconic companies.
 A business resistant to change risks being left behind.